Wasp nest treatments starting from £45.00

 “How much do you charge?”

-Our fee for a wasp nest treatment starts at £45.00 and can go up to £65.00 depending on travel distance and location of nest (work height)
+Our fee for a wasp nest treatment starts at £45.00.
+This fee can increase depending on travel distance and the location of the wasp nest (work height/difficult access)

 We DO NOT charge VAT